davidkorea/DATA_ANALYSIS/9_Google_Job_Skills_Kaggle/README.md

   data_df['country'] = data_df['country'].apply(lambda y: y.replace(' ', ''))
   # data_df['country'] = data_df['country'].replace(' ', '') # doesn't work
   # because this is not a full replace, space and string are mixed up together
+  # but when you put it into a apply(lambda x:) it works!!!
   data_df['country'].value_counts()[:10].plot(kind='bar', rot=45, figsize=(12,8))
   ```